Inserting a Table of Contents into your Word document is more than just a mere convenience – it’s a game-changer.

 Instead of using the default Heading style formats in Word, you can update the Heading style to match the formatting already applied to your headings .

-For instance, let's say your headings are already formatted perfectly with Arial 14pt font, bold, and 6pt paragraph spacing.
-By applying Word's default Heading styles to your headings, they will be automatically formatted using the predefined formats associated with each style.
+For instance, your headings are formatted perfectly with Arial 14pt font, bold, and 6pt paragraph spacing.
+By applying Word’s default Heading styles, your headings will be automatically formatted using the predefined formats associated with each style.

 However, if you prefer to maintain the existing formatting of your headings, you can update the Heading styles to adopt the desired formats.
-This way, you can ensure that your headings retain the exact formatting you desire throughout your document.
+This way, you can ensure that your headings retain your desired formatting throughout your document.

 To do this: